 Gastroenterology Fellowship Program

 The Division of Gastroenterology offers an accredited three-year training program in gastroenterology and hepatology.
-Up to three fellowship positions are open to applicants each year.
-The curriculum provides the fellow with the technical skills necessary and the practical experience required in the practice of gastroenterology.
+Three to four fellowship positions are open to applicants each year.
+The curriculum provides the fellow with the technical skills necessary and the practical experience required for the practice of gastroenterology.

 The training program structure consists of 24 months of clinical training with six to 12 months research or other specialized elective training.
 The first year of the program focuses on clinical inpatient and ambulatory rotations; the focus of the second year is on clinical, procedural, hepatology, liver transplant and research; the third year focuses biliary and further opportunities for research and electives.